 Loft is another Japanese chain selling all kinds of everyday commodities, it’s quite similar to Tokyu Hands, but maybe a little bit younger and hipper.
 The one close to Shibuya Station has a big stationary section that is quite well organised, so it’s perfect if you are in a rush.
 They also have a great selection of kitchenware and there is a Muji branch in the building as well.

-P.S.
-If this list is not extensive not enough, you can find quite a long list of stationery stores in Tokyo over here.
+If this list is not extensive not enough, you can find quite a long list of stationery stores in Tokyo over at CN Traveler.